omni/token-bridge/README.md

 A watcher listens for a certain event and creates proper jobs in the queue.
 These jobs contain the transaction data (without the nonce) and the transaction hash for the related event.
 The watcher runs on a given frequency, keeping track of the last processed block.

 There are three Watchers:
-- Deposit Watcher: Listens to `Deposit` events on Home network.
+- Signature Request Watcher: Listens to `UserRequestForSignature` events on Home network.
 - Collected Signatures Watcher: Listens to `CollectedSignatures` events on Home network.
-- Withdraw Watcher: Listens to `Withdraw` events on Foreign network.
+- Affirmation Request Watcher: Listens to `UserRequestForAffirmation` events on Foreign network.

 ### Sender
 A sender subscribes to the queue and keeps track of the nonce.
 It takes jobs from the queue, extract transaction data, adds proper nonce and sends it to the network.